Student Participation

 Planner Email: jkw3tu@uvawise.edu

-Submission Format: ECA uses Attendee Interactive to manage submissions and reviews.
-This is the same system used by the National Communication Association so you may be familiar with it.
-The deadline for submissions is December 1st, 2023 at 11:59 PST.
-All submissions must be uploaded through Attendee Interactive, which can be accessed at https://ww4.aievolution.com/eca2401/.
+ECA uses Attendee Interactive to manage submissions and reviews.
+The deadline for submissions is December 16th, 2024 at 11:59 PST.
+All submissions must be uploaded through Attendee Interactive, which can be accessed at https://ww4.aievolution.com/eca2501/.
 Please note that your Attendee Interactive login and your ECA Membership login may be different.
 If you do not already have an ECA Attendee Interactive account, you will be prompted to create an account with a new User ID and Password to submit your work.

-• Mark "Debut" if the author(s) has not presented previously at a regional or national convention – to be considered a Debut, each author must have not presented previously.
+• Mark "Debut" if the author(s) has not presented previously at a regional, national, or international convention – to be considered a Debut, each author must have not presented previously.

-Posters are comprised of small amounts of text along with charts, graphs, photographs, diagrams, and other visual representations of data and findings.
+• Posters are comprised of small amounts of text along with charts, graphs, photographs, diagrams, and other visual representations of data and findings.
 The author(s) of each manuscript/poster stands adjacent to his/her poster, ready to discuss what is displayed in further depth with conventioneers who attend the session.
-Although there are formal starting and ending times to the session, attendees may visit the posters at any time during the session.
+Although there are formal starting and ending times to the session itself, attendees may visit the posters at any time throughout the session.

-The Top Posters in the Undergraduate Poster Division will receive awards.
+• The Top Posters in the Graduate Poster Division will receive awards.
 No posters will be considered for these awards if they do not adhere to the “Poster Session Absolutes” listed below.
-Judges will be coming through the poster sessions on both days to evaluate the posters.
+Judges will pass through the poster sessions on both days to evaluate the posters.
 All judge's decisions are final.

-• The paper title (at the TOP of the poster) must be the same title you submitted with your accepted paper, even if youve made revisions since then.
+• The paper title (at the TOP of the poster), which must be the same title you submitted with your accepted paper, even if you’ve made revisions since then.

 • The author(s) name(s) and affiliation(s).